Agexandro/Linkedin_autolike/README.md

 # Linkedin_autolike
-A simple script that likes every unliked linkedin posts
+A simple script that gives like to every unliked linkedin posts

 ## How to use it?